kognetiks/kognetiks-chatbot/documentation/overview.md

 # **Kognetiks Chatbot for WordPress** Plugin Documentation

-**Kognetiks Chatbot for WordPress** is a plugin that allows you to effortlessly integrate OpenAI’s ChatGPT API into your website, providing a powerful, AI-driven chatbot for enhanced user experience and personalized support.
+**Kognetiks Chatbot for WordPress** is a plugin that allows you to effortlessly integrate OpenAI’s ChatGPT API or NVIDIA's NIM API into your website, providing a powerful, AI-driven chatbot for enhanced user experience and personalized support.

-Conversational AI platforms - like those from OpenAI - use natural language processing and machine learning algorithms to interact with users in a human-like manner.
+Conversational AI platforms - like those from OpenAI, NVIDIA, and others - use natural language processing and machine learning algorithms to interact with users in a human-like manner.
 They are designed to answer questions, provide suggestions, and engage in conversations with users.
 This is important because it can provide assistance and support to people who need it, especially in situations where human support is not available or is limited.
 It can also be used to automate customer service, reduce response times, and improve customer satisfaction.
 Moreover, these platforms can be used in various fields such as healthcare, education, finance, and many more.

-The **Kognetiks Chatbot for WordPress** is powered by OpenAI, via it's API and Models to bring artificial intelligence to life within your WordPress website.
+The **Kognetiks Chatbot for WordPress** is powered by OpenAI, NVIDIA or others, via their APIs and Models to bring artificial intelligence to life within your WordPress website.

-**Important Note:** This plugin requires an API key from OpenAI to function correctly.
-You can obtain an API key by signing up at https://platform.openai.com/account/api-keys.
+**Important Note:** This plugin requires an API key from OpenAI, NVIDIA or other AI platform vendors, to function correctly.
+You can obtain an API key by signing up at https://platform.openai.com/account/api-keys or https://build.nvidia.com/nim.

 ## What's new in Version 2.1.8